Stamford Civic Society

 You can support our work and participate in our social events and other activities by joining the Society.
 If you would like more information, please contact us.

-The Society runs regular events and projects, works with local schools and produces a bimonthly Newsletter for members.
+The Society runs regular events and projects, works with local schools and produces a quarterly Newsletter for members.
 The Stamford Urban Group has been part of the Civic Society since 2013.

 * according to Celia Fiennes, ("Stamfford town is as fine a built town all of stone as may be seen; its on the side of a hill which appears very fine in the approach"), Sir Walter Scott ("the finest sight on the road between Edinburgh and London"), the historian W. G. Hoskins ("If there is a more beautiful town in the whole of England, I have yet to see it"), Sir John Betjeman ("the best town we have") and Nikolaus Pevsner ("the English country market town par excellence'.").